 It is free for small projects like YouTube videos as long as you credit them appropriately.
 You can also buy a standard license for 5 US dollars or an unlimited license for 40 US dollars.

 In this video that gives a close look at all the processes that take place in Honda’s production line, the music used is fast-paced which is similar to how the actual work is in the manufacturing hubs.

 To highlight the newest updates and features in their Adobe Creative Cloud services, their video included an inspiring and uplifting soundtrack that accompanies the narration well.

 Video Link: https://www.youtube.com/watch?v=rCwPNP948SE

 3. Range Rover

-For Range Rover’s testimonial video featuring boxer Anthony Joshua, they chose a mellow and cool track that is a great way to accompany all of the action shots and the interview segments.
+Range Rover’s testimonial video features boxer Anthony Joshua.
+In the video, they chose a mellow and cool track that is a great way to accompany all of the action shots and the interview segments.

 Video Link: https://www.youtube.com/watch?v=-k4mkhK-6dU

 Slack used a mischievous and light-hearted soundtrack to accompany its video concept of animals using Slack for their communication.

 For Google’s internal communications video about AI, they chose music that fits well with its identity as a technological and futuristic company.
 The rhythm fits well with how the graphics move and engages you throughout the whole video.